CaesarSaladd/1800-202530_DTC12/README.md

 5. Swipe right to add a restaurant to Craves.
 6. Swipe left to remove it from your recommendations.
 7. View all saved restaurants in your Craves list.
+8. Write reviews for your craves in your profile

 ---